raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>22</td>
     <td>Joint Manned Orbitals Docking EVA</td>
     <td>Two crewed spacecraft go into orbit.
 The crew performs a docking test and a spacewalk.
-DM gains 10% Safety on successes, 5% on failures.</td>
+DM gains 10% Safety on successes, 5% on failures.<br/>
+As seen on Soyuz 4/5.</td>
   </tr>
   <tr>
     <td>23</td>
     <td>Joint Manned Orbitals Docking Joint EVA</td>
     <td>Two crewed spacecraft go into orbit.
-The crew performs two spacewalks and one craft comes down, then the other performs a docking test.
+The crews perform two spacewalks and one craft comes down, then the other performs a docking test.
 DM gains 10% Safety on successes, 5% on failures.</td>
   </tr>
   <tr>
     <td>24</td>
     <td>Manned Orbital Docking (Orbit) EVA</td>
     <td>Manned docking test and spacewalk where only the spacecraft is launched.
 There must be a DM already in orbit from a mission launched this turn or last.
-Accomplishes one or more Duration levels.
-DM gains 10% Safety on successes, 5% on failures.</td>
+DM gains 10% Safety on successes, 5% on failures.<br/>
+As seen on Gemini 10, 12.</td>
   </tr>
   <tr>
     <td>25</td>
     <td>Manned Orbital Duration</td>
     <td>A Manned Orbital that stays up for an extended period.
-Accomplishes one or more Duration levels.</td>
+Accomplishes one or more Duration levels.<br/>
+As seen on Vostok 3, 5, Gemini 5, Apollo 7, and Soyuz 3, 6, 7, 8.</td>
   </tr>
   <tr>
     <td>26</td>
     <td>Manned Orbital EVA Duration</td>
     <td>A Manned Orbital with spacewalk that stays up for an extended period.
-Accomplishes one or more Duration levels.</td>
+Accomplishes one or more Duration levels.<br/>
+As seen on Gemini 4, 9.</td>
   </tr>
   <tr>
     <td>27</td>